sbdzdz/ivr-synsets/README.md

 rel = lambda s:s.hyponyms()
 get_closure("spam", rel, 3)
 ```
-Note: The function uses a breadth-first approach, maximum depth is set with the third argument.
-For a list of Synset methods, see NLTK [source](http://www.nltk.org/_modules/nltk/corpus/reader/wordnet.html)and [documentation.](http://www.nltk.org/api/nltk.corpus.reader.html#module-nltk.corpus.reader.wordnet)
+Note: the function uses a breadth-first approach, maximum depth is set with the third argument.
+For a list of Synset methods, see NLTK [source](http://www.nltk.org/_modules/nltk/corpus/reader/wordnet.html) and [documentation.](http://www.nltk.org/api/nltk.corpus.reader.html#module-nltk.corpus.reader.wordnet)
 Concraft
 ===========
 Concraft-pl is a morphosyntactic tagger for Polish based on constrained conditional random fields.
 It combines the following components into a pipeline: